openclimatefix/india-forecast-app/README.md

 ## Notes

-This repo makes use of PyTorch CPU-only version.
-In order to support installing PyTorch via poetry for various environments, we specify the exact wheel for each environment in the pyproject.toml file.
+This repo makes use of PyTorch (`torch` and `torchvision` packages) CPU-only version.
+In order to support installing PyTorch via poetry for various environments, we specify the exact wheels for each environment in the pyproject.toml file.
 Some background reading on why this is required can be found here: https://santiagovelez.substack.com/p/how-to-install-torch-cpu-in-poetry?utm_campaign=post&utm_medium=web&triedRedirect=true